 George Chronis is one of the two brothers of the last generation of the Chronis family.
 He holds a PhD in Robotics and Artificial Intelligence and owns two other companies in the Computer Science/Computer Engineering fields.
 He is based in St. Louis, MO but travels to Greece often to tend to the fields, prepare the production and bring it safely to the US.

 Demosthenis is George's younger brother and Olea's certified Olive Oil Sommelier.
-He is based in Ithaca, NY and holds a PhD in Agronomy and Plant Molecular Biology.
+He lives in Greece and holds a PhD in Agronomy and Plant Molecular Biology.
 A former molecular researcher for the USDA, is helping with the distribution, website, graphics and social media.
-He travels at least twice a year to Greece to overlook the fields (fall and spring), help with harvesting and prepare the shipments.
+He overlooks the fields, is responsible for harvesting and prepares the shipments.

 Nikos is the father of George and Demosthenis.
 He lives with his wife, Georgia, in Sparta, Greece, about 15 minutes away from our fields.
 He is the grandson of Nikolas Chronis who purchased the fields in 1856.
 He is the Olea Estates Coordinator in Greece, takes care of the fields and oversees all the stages of production, from farm to table.
 He is a retired MD, with a PhD in Cardiology.
 He has always been a farmer on the side mainly working with orange trees and our olive orchards.

 Jessica Chronis is George's wife.
 She holds a Bachelor of Animal Science and a Masters degree in Marketing.
 Jessica creates promotions and forms customer relationships.
 She develops marketing strategies and assists with events and product distribution.